jeosol/spam-detection/README.md

-Different methods to do spam detection
+Different methods to do spam detection.